 Armathwaite is a village in the county of Cumbria.
 Set on the River Eden, it is renowned for its salmon fishing and river walks.
-Armathwaite is a 20 minute-drive from the fringes of the North Pennines Area of Outstanding Natural Beauty, and a 30-minute drive from the Lake District.
-Surrounded by rolling countryside, it is peaceful community, with rows of old cottages and several historic pubs.
+Armathwaite is a 20-minute drive from the fringes of the North Pennines Area of Outstanding Natural Beauty, and a 30-minute drive from the Lake District.
+Surrounded by rolling countryside, it is a peaceful community, with rows of old cottages and several historic pubs.
 Among the most popular sites to visit during a self-catering holiday in Armathwaite is the chapel of Christ and St Mary, originally built in 1402.
 It features stunning stained-glass windows made by the William Morris Company and English artist Edward Burne-Jones.
 John Skelton, poet and tutor to King Henry VIII, is believed to have been born here.

 Darn .. no results.
 Please try adjusting your filters or trying a different location.